VeriFuzzy: A Dynamic Verifiable Fuzzy Search Service for Encrypted Cloud Data: Performance Evaluation

 \subsection{Experiment Setup and Baselines}

+This section systematically evaluates the core functions of VeriFuzzy in terms of \textbf{robustness}, \textbf{efficiency}, and \textbf{verifiability}.
+Our implementation of the cryptographic algorithms and the searchable encryption scheme is publicly available at: \url{https://github.com/JackAugust/VeriFuzzy.git}.
+Note that the blockchain smart contract components are excluded due to commercial deployment constraints.

-\textbf{DataSets} We choose two datasets to evaluate our scheme.
+\textbf{DataSets} We select two datasets to evaluate our scheme.
 One dataset is the RFC (request for comments) dataset with terminology-dense characteristics, from which 56,658 keywords were extracted\footnote{By using RAKE algorithm. \url{https://github.com/aneesha/RAKE}} from 3,500 files, with the number of keywords per file about 92.
-The other dataset is the NSF Research Award abstracts spanning 1990 to 2003\footnote{The dataset be found at http://kdd.ics.uci.edu/databases/nsfabs/nsfawards.html} with term sparsity characteristics, from which 3167 keywords were extracted from 500 documents, with the number of keywords per file about 45.
+The other dataset is the NSF Research Award abstracts spanning 1990 to 2003\footnote{The dataset can be found at http://kdd.ics.uci.edu/databases/nsfabs/nsfawards.html} with term sparsity characteristics, from which 3,167 keywords were extracted from 500 documents, with an average of approximately 45 keywords per file.

-\textbf{Implementation details} We conduct our experimentsmainly on a PC running Windows 10 system with 1.60GHz Intel(R) Core(TM) i5-8250U CPU and 8GB memory by using Java Pairing-Based Cryptography library.
-Using the number of HMAC-SHA256 $k=8$ as pseudorandom function and SHA-512 as random oracle.
-Using the Bloom filter with length $N = 1000$, the average false positive is less than $(1-e^{-|W|*k/N})^k=(1-e^{-92*8/1000})^8 \approx 0.5\%$.
+\textbf{Implementation details} We conduct our experiments mainly on a PC running Windows 10 with a 1.60GHz Intel(R) Core(TM) i5-8250U CPU and 8GB memory, using the Java Pairing-Based Cryptography library.
+We set the number of HMAC-SHA256 functions to $k=8$ as the pseudorandom function and use SHA-512 as the random oracle.
+We employ a Bloom filter of length $N = 1000$, resulting in an average false positive rate of less than $(1-e^{-|W|\times k/N})^k=(1-e^{-92\times 8/1000})^8 \approx 0.5\%$.
 Using the LSH parameters $(\sqrt{3},\ 2,\ 0.56,\ 0.28)$.
 The height of the VBTree $l=32$.
 Our blockchain environment is under a cloud server running Ubuntu 20.04 64-bit operating system with Hyperledger Fabric V2.2, developing the contract described in this paper based on Go 1.18.8.